Pocket Git Guide

 git branch <branch-name> [<commit>] will create a new branch for you.
 Choose a short descriptive branch name.
 The optional

 <commit> specifies a commit to start from.
 If you don´t give the

 <commit>, the branch will be created from the latest commit in the current branch.

-git branch <branch-name> will not make the new created branch your current working copy, therefore your next commit would not be against the new branch.
-In order to make the new branch the active working copy, you need to
+git branch <branch-name> will not make the newly created branch your current working copy; therefore your next commit would not be against the new branch.
+To make the new branch the active working copy, you need to

 git checkout <branch-name>

 after you have created your branch.
 Whatever you commit from that point on will be inside of your new branch and nowhere else.

 Again, there is a shorthand command for creating a branch and making it the current working copy all at once:

 git checkout -b <branch-name> will create a new branch and make it the current working copy.